top of page

 • Travel Time: Consider the duration of the journey.
 Shorter routes like the Pere Marquette between Chicago and Grand Rapids only take a few hours, while cross-country trips may last several days.

 • Frequency: Some routes have multiple departures daily, such as the Northeast Corridor, while others may only run a few times a week, such as the Sunset Limited and Cardinal.
+Most long distance routes operate one per day in each direction.

 • Time of Year: Some routes such as the Cardinal and Adirondack are known for their stunning autumn colors, while the Empire Builder and Vermonter provide a glimpse into a snowy wonderland during the winter months.

 • Connections: Check for connections to other Amtrak trains, thruway bus services, and other modes of transportation not directly served by Amtrak.
+Amtrak has direct bus connections to hundreds of other destinations not served directly by the train.

 Step 3: Planning Your Itinerary